-Parent-teacher conferences will be held at the end of the 1st quarter and mid-3rd quarter.
+Parent-teacher conferences will be held mid 1st quarter and mid-3rd quarter.
 These conferences are useful for evaluating a child's school performance and are planned to allow for an exchange of information between home and school.
 Refer to the school calendar for the schedule.
 Conferences with teachers, at any other time, are possible by calling the school office and making arrangements with the teachers.